mattsq/Rems/README.md

 ```
 This function will return an R dataframe that contains timepoints from 0 to 900 secs and corresponding values for selected parameters.

+## Notes

+This version may break old scripts - in particular, if you ever used the shorthand set_database("FDW") to get to Flight Data then you will find that this now points to "FDW Downloads" by default instead of "FDW Flights".
+To get the old behaviour, you need to make sure to explictly point to "FDW Flightts"